johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

 ### Checkpoint

 We covered a lot of ground in this chapter.
-Because we provided the `nestHttpApp` and a fully implementation of the Faye flavored `ClientProxy`, you now have a **fully working Faye Custom Transporter**.
+Because we provided the `nestHttpApp` and a full implementation of the Faye flavored `ClientProxy`, you now have a **fully working Faye Custom Transporter**.
 You can feel free to experiment at large with the `nestHttpApp` and `nestMicroservice`.
 Try issuing HTTP requests to the `nestHttpApp` like:

 > GET /customers